Early-Stage Breast Cancer

 Recovery from surgery

 Women who have lumpectomy go home from the hospital the same day as their surgery.
-For a week or 2 after surgery, they must rest and avoid sports, swimming and heavy lifting.
+For a week or two after surgery, they must rest and avoid sports, swimming and heavy lifting.

 Women who have mastectomy stay in the hospital for 1 to 2 days after surgery.
-If they also have breast reconstruction, they might stay a day or 2 longer.
-They go home with drains that must be emptied twice a day.
-After about 2 weeks, the surgeon takes the drains out in the office.
+If they also have breast reconstruction, they might stay longer, up to 5-7 days.
+If they go home with drains, that will be looked after by hospital in the home.
+After about 1-2 weeks, the surgeon takes the drains out in the office.
 If more fluid or blood builds up after the drains come out, the doctor will drain it with a needle in the office.
 During the draining process and for a few weeks more, women who have a mastectomy must rest and avoid sports, swimming, or heavy lifting.
 Even after they recover, women who have mastectomy will not have normal feeling in the chest.
 Women who have mastectomy can have the breast that was removed reconstructed right away or later.

 Regardless of which surgery you have, you will probably need to have biopsies of your lymph nodes.
 This part of the surgery usually does not cause problems.
 But in some cases it can cause arm swelling, pain, or stiffness; shoulder pain or stiffness; or a nerve injury.
 If any of these happen to you, you might need to do special exercises or have physical therapy (work with an exercise expert) to get back to normal.